 |Direct Energy - Live Brighter 36||36 months||$0.128 / kWh|

 |Chariot Energy - Green Saver 36||36 months||$0.128 / kWh|

 |First Choice Power - You Got This 24||24 months||$0.130 / kWh|

 |Green Mountain - Pollution Free e-Plus 24 Preferred||24 months||$0.136 / kWh|

 |Payless Power - Premier 12 - Prepaid Plan||12 months||$0.159 / kWh|

-Texas Electric Companies
+Texas Electricity Companies

+Once you have chosen the new electricity plan with the best texas electricity rate, you can check the company on the Internet and contact them.
 To make sure the data you have is up to date, always contact the electric companies and make sure you have the right information.
 Here is a list of a few Texas providers and their phone numbers.

 |Electric Companies in Texas||Phone Number|